MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/param-persist-tutorial.md

 }
 ```

 If you do not want to create a new Azure resource, **resource_group_name** and **location** parameters can be stored by using non-create commands like **show** or **list**.
-See [Azure CLI parameter persistence](azure-cli-param-persist#param-persist-parameters) for a full list of supported parameters, and the storage action needed to retain values.
+See [Azure CLI parameter persistence](param-persist#compare-parameter-persistence-and-global-variables) for a full list of supported parameters, and the action needed to retain values.
 This example also removes all prior parameter persistence entries by using the [az config param-persist delete](/cli/azure/param-persist#az-param-persist-delete) command.

 ```azurecli
 # Clear all parameter persistence values for demonstration